Our Permanent Collection

-The SM&NC Collection has grown by community donation since the founding of the Museum in 1936.
+The SM&NC's Collection has grown by community donation since the founding of the Museum in 1936.
 Today, the Stamford Museum maintains a Permanent Collection of more than 20,000 objects.

-- 19th and 20th Century European and American Fine Art
+• 19th & 20th Century European and American Fine Art

 The Collections Committee is chaired by Board Member, Lynn Villency Cohen, and includes the SM&NC’s Chief Executive Officer, Melissa H. Mulrooney, community representatives, the Curator of Collections & Exhibitions, and the Assistant Curator.